jewettaij/moltemplate/README.md

 There are two ways to install moltemplate:

 ## Installation using pip
-## WARNING: This does not work yet 12/21.
-Please proceed to "manual installation" below...
 If you are familiar with pip, then run the following command from within the directory where this README file is located:

     pip install .